UM Green Fund

 H2Otty Toddy Water Bottles

 The first project funded by the UM Green Fund was the H2Otty Toddy Water Bottle project proposed by writing professor Milly West and her Freshman Writing Class.
 Their project sold reusable H2Otty Toddy Water Bottles at the 2013 Sustainability Fair as a part of Green Week.
 The water bottles were sold to raise student awareness of the waste created by non-reusable water bottles and to promote reusable water bottle use.
-The proceeds of the water bottle sales raised just over $2,000 that was put back into the Green Fund.
+The proceeds of the water bottle sales raised just over $2,000 which was put back into the Green Fund.